 The 5.56mm bullet does have a characteristic that is not that well known its main mechanism for causing tissue damage is not tumbling but by fragmentation.

-Shorter barreled assault rifles have a muzzle velocity below the critical level so rounds fired from these will not fragment and will produce reduced wounding and incapacitation.
+Shorter barrelled assault rifles have a muzzle velocity below the critical level so rounds fired from these will not fragment and will produce reduced wounding and incapacitation.
 There is some evidence that these bullets will not tumble either, and behave like small calibre FMJ pistol rounds.
-Mimimum barrel length for use with FMJ rounds seems to be 14.5.
-Tests show a 55gr M193 fired from a M4 with a 14.5 barrel has a muzzle velocity 2,850fps and fragments.
-The same round fired from a G36K with a 12.5 barrel has a muzzle velocity of 2,650fps and very little fragmentation.
+Minimum barrel length for use with FMJ rounds seems to be 14.5".
+Tests show a 55gr M193 fired from a M4 with a 14.5" barrel has a muzzle velocity 2,850fps and fragments.
+The same round fired from a G36K with a 12.5" barrel has a muzzle velocity of 2,650fps and very little fragmentation.
 Note that the current issue M855 62gr round has a lower muzzle velocity than a M193.
-Range at which fragmentation will occur with either round from 14.5 barrels is probably less than 100m.
+Range at which fragmentation will occur with either round from 14.5" barrels is probably less than 100m.

 The Ammo-Oracle page linked to above appears to be corrupted in certain places so I’ll reproduce the table here.

 |Distance to 2700 fps||20" Barrel||16" Barrel||14.5" Barrel|| 11.5" Barrel|

 Remember that velocity will also vary with temperature, altitude and humidity.